moss-l/bhs-js-testing/NOTES.md

 pythagoras(3, 4) ⟹ 5
 ```

-A function call is just another kind of expression that returns a
+As an expression, a function call can be used anywhere you would use a
-value so you can use it anywhere you would use a variable on an
+variable on an expression made out of values and operators.
+For
-expression made out of values and operators.
-You can apply operators
+instance, you can apply operators to the values returned by a
-to the values returned by a function; you can pass the result of
+function; you can pass the result of calling a function as an argument
-calling a function as an argument to another function; and you can
+to another function; and you can assign the value of calling a
-assign the value of calling a function to a variable:
+function to a variable:

 ```
 double(2) + double(3) ⟹ 10